fhiso/legacy-format/serialization.md

 *Conforming* applications MUST NOT generate data not conforming to the syntax given here, but non-conforming syntax MAY be accepted and processed by a *conforming* application in an implementation-defined manner.

+When it is ambiguous what portion of a *string* an EBNF production matches because multiple possible matches exist, the match is defined to be the element of the set of possible matches such that

+-   no other possible match has an earlier starting index
+-   no other possible match with the same starting index has a later ending index

+{.ednote} The above disambiguation should probably be re-worded.
+The intent is to ensure that in a line like "`1 NOTE   hi`" the payload is "`hi`" not "`  hi`" because the `Delim` production consumes all the leading whitespace.

 ### Characters and strings